awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 - `QueryFailed`: Emitted whenever a single query fails.
 - `ObjectUpdated`: Emitted whenever an updated object is written to S3 and any associated deletions are complete.
-- `ObjectUpdateFailed`: Emitted whenever an object cannot be updated or an associated deletion fails.
+- `ObjectUpdateFailed`: Emitted whenever an object cannot be updated, an object version integrity check fails or an associated deletion fails.
 - `Exception`: Emitted whenever a generic error occurs during the job execution.
 Causes the status to transition to `FAILED`.